-- Distress cost affected operating income: In the enhanced cost of capital approach, the indirect costs of bankruptcy are built into the expected operating income.
-As the rating of the firm declines, the operating income is adjusted to reflect the loss in operating income that will occur when customers, suppliers and investors react. - Dynamic analysis: Rather than look at a single number for operating income, you can draw from a distribution of operating income (thus allowing for different outcomes).
+- Distress cost affected operating income: In the enhanced cost of capital approach, the indirect costs of bankruptcy are built into the expected operating income. - As the rating of the firm declines, the operating income is adjusted to reflect the loss in operating income that will occur when customers, suppliers and investors react. - The extent of the adjustment is what you need to estimate, perhaps by looking at other down graded firms, and the effects of the down grading on earnings. - Dynamic analysis: Rather than look at a single number for operating income, you can draw from a distribution of operating income (thus allowing for different outcomes).